-If you are seeking to change your major, you must do so at least 10 business days prior to your ART.
-Click here to view the Change Your Major Form and request a change.
+If you are seeking to change your major, you must do so at least 10 business days before your ART.

 - International students may not request a major change due to I-20 implications.

-You will register for courses during Advising and Registration for Transfers (ART).
+You will register for courses during ART.
 There may be a few Negative Service Indicators visible in your myUH self-service account that may prevent course enrollment.
 Before attending an ART, please review the following information and determine if any of these apply:

 Negative Service Indicators/Holds

-You can check your myUH self-service account to see the following: 1) Negative Service Indicators on their account (if any), and 2) What to do or details related to these Negative Service Indicators.
+You can check your myUH self-service account to see the following: 1) Negative Service Indicators on their account (if any) and 2) What to do or details related to these Negative Service Indicators.
 If you see a red circle with a line through it, this is a Negative Service Indicator icon, which means there is a HOLD on the your record.
-You can either click on the icon or click on the text link under the HOLDs section of your account in the Student Service Center to reveal more information about the HOLD and the steps to remove the HOLD.
+You can either click on the icon or click on the text link under the HOLDs section in the Student Service Center of your account to reveal more information about the HOLD and the steps to remove it.

 Texas Success Initiative